Podcast : What is Positive Parenting in the Digital Age?

 Over 300 million children in the world suffer online abuse.
 These dangers take the form of :

-Children’s use of the internet is increasing at an alarming rate.
-Parents must be equipped with the knowledge and tools to ensure their children can be safe.
+Worldwide, children use the internet on a daily basis.
+Parents and families as their first line of defence must therefore be equipped with the knowledge and tools to ensure that children can be safe.

-A multifaceted expert panel podcast under our SCROL project in Cambodia discusses how parents can navigate these challenges with insights applicable in country-level and the global context.
+A multifaceted expert panel podcast under our SCROL project in Cambodia discusses how parents can navigate these challenges.
+We talk about digital literacy, safety and mental health care.
+We explore changing trends, parental values and duties.

 Positive Parenting Behaviours